 Dual Hosting Options: Self-Hosted and Strapi Cloud:

-Strapi’s flexibility extends to its hosting options, providing CTOs with the choice between self-hosting and a fully managed cloud solution.
-The self-hosted option offers full control over the infrastructure and data, ideal for organizations with stringent compliance or security requirements or those looking to optimize costs by managing their own servers.
 Meanwhile, Strapi Cloud provides a fully managed service, taking care of server maintenance, scaling, backups, and updates.
-Additionally, his allows businesses to focus on development and content management, reducing operational overhead and ensuring a scalable, reliable environment for growing projects.
+It allows businesses to focus on development and content management, reducing operational overhead and ensuring a scalable, reliable environment for growing projects.

 Enterprise-Ready Features and Scalability: